Hamu111268/ORA_final_project/README.md

 * One duration is one step forward for all taxis on the map that have paired passengers.
 * Waiting time of each passenger is the time from start to the time when the passenger gets on the taxi.
 * An episode is completed when all passengers have been sent to their respective destinations.
+* Some edges will be removed from the grid map.

 ## Solution